Gazprom: State control

-In June 2007, TNK-BP, a subsidiary of BP plc, agreed to sell its stake in Kovykta field in Siberia to Gazprom after the Government of Russia questioned BP's right to export gas from Russia.
+In June 2007, TNK-BP, a subsidiary of BP plc, agreed to sell its stake in the Kovykta field in Siberia to Gazprom after the Government of Russia questioned BP's right to export gas from Russia.

-On 1 August 2007, Gazprom's Sergey Kuprianov threatened Belarus with the stoppage of their gas flow if the latter failed to pay off their debts, and if so, they would experience a 300% price increase.
-Two days later, he saw significant progress towards payment, and he expected to be paid by the following week.
+On 1 August 2007, Gazprom's Sergey Kuprianov threatened to stop supplying Belarus with Gazprom gas if Minsk failed to pay off its debts, and if so, it would experience a 300% price-increase.
+Two days later, Kuprianov saw significant progress towards payment, and expected to be paid by the following week.

 On 23 June 2007, the governments of Russia and Italy signed a memorandum of understanding towards a joint venture between Gazprom and Eni SpA to construct a 558-mile (900 km) gas pipeline to carry 1.05 e12cuft gas per year from Russia to Europe.
 This South Stream pipeline would extend under the Black Sea to Bulgaria with a south fork to Italy and a north fork to Hungary.

-On 18 December 2007, Frank-Walter Steinmeier (who was then Foreign Minister of Germany) and Dmitry Medvedev signed an agreement on behalf of BASF to exploit another gas field.
+On 18 December 2007, Frank-Walter Steinmeier (then Foreign Minister of Germany) and Dmitry Medvedev (then First Deputy Prime Minister of Russia) signed an agreement on behalf of BASF to exploit another gas field.
 At the time, German demand was 40% covered by Russian supply.
 Some German academics warned that Germany had become too dependent on Russia, but Steinmeier, citing the new Ostpolitik, disregarded them.

-On 11 February 2008, Kuprianov threatened Ukraine with a halt to the flow; in January 2009, the threat was carried out, marking the beginning of the 2009 Russia–Ukraine gas dispute.
-BASF's Jürgen Hambrecht was concerned about the reliability of his firm's supply, but Miller assuaged his worries in a phone call, and the Europeans did nothing to change course for more than a decade.
+On 11 February 2008, Kuprianov threatened Ukraine with a halt to supply; in January 2009, the threat was carried out, marking the beginning of the 2009 Russia–Ukraine gas dispute.
+BASF's Jürgen Hambrecht expressed concern about the reliability of his firm's supply, but Miller assuaged his worries in a phone call, and the Europeans did nothing to change course for more than a decade.

-On 1 December 2014, during a visit to Turkey, Putin said the SouthStream project would not proceed and 63 billion cubic metres per year (bcm/y) of gas would be shipped to Turkey instead of Bulgaria.
-Bulgaria was being sued by the European Union for signing a contract with Russia, which was not aligned with European Union regulations.
+On 1 December 2014, during a visit to Turkey, Putin said the South Stream project would not proceed and that Russia would ship 63 billion cubic metres per year (bcm/y) of gas to Turkey instead of to Bulgaria.
+Bulgaria was being sued by the European Union for signing a contract with Russia which was not aligned with European Union regulations.
 The president of Bulgaria, Rosen Plevneliev, pressured the European Union and Russia to resolve the matter quickly.